 The biggest barrier to learning more is of course the legalities.
 Most countries are resistant to re-classifying Class A and B recreational drugs to be used for other treatments.
 In the US, any change in this area is likely to be driven by pharmaceutical companies and their influence on Washington, even as US studies show clear success.
 In other countries such as Portugal, the decriminalisation of most drugs means that there is hope for more research being done.
 Some Australian doctors already support alternative treatments but are faced with a conservative government that hesitated to even buy enough Covid vaccinations, so the hopes of it lending support to alternative medicines aren’t high.
 Major hospitals welcome such doctors with open arms, but regulations limit what they can actually provide to patients.

-Experimental treatment for depression looks promising.
+According to a psychedelic podcast, experimental treatment for depression looks promising.
 When it comes to psychedelics, micro-dosing is effective.
 But what has happened since the days of Timothy Leary using LSD for terminally ill and depressed patients?
 Let’s look at what the modern information on the effects of four major psychedelics says: